How to Transfer Title of a Deceased Parent’s Travel Trailer in North Carolina Using a Small Estate Affidavit

 You must draft an affidavit that includes:

-• A statement that no application for appointment of a personal representative is pending or granted.
+- A statement that no application or petition for appointment of a personal representative is pending or has been granted.

-• The names and relationships of all heirs entitled to distribution.
+- The names and relationships of all persons entitled to the property.

-• An itemized list of personal property and its fair market value—under the $20,000 threshold.
+- An itemized list of personal property and its fair market value, subject to the applicable statutory limit.

 You can find a sample form through the Clerk of Superior Court’s office or reputable legal stationery sources.
-All heirs must sign before a notary public.
+The affiant must sign before a notary public.

 3. File the Affidavit with the Clerk of Superior Court

 Submit the signed affidavit to the clerk in the county where your parent lived.
-The clerk will record it and return certified copies.
-North Carolina law requires a 10-day waiting period after filing.
+The clerk will file it and may provide certified copies.
+North Carolina law requires that at least 30 days have passed since the date of death before the affidavit may be presented.

 4. Transfer Title at the DMV

-• The original title (if available).
-If the title is lost, apply for a duplicate title first.
+- The original title (if available).
+If the title is lost, apply for a duplicate title as part of the transfer process if required by DMV.

-The DMV issues a new title in the heir’s name under G.S.
-20-71.2.
+The DMV may issue a new title in the successor’s name upon receipt of the required probate and title documents.
 Once you receive it, the transfer is complete.

 Key Steps to Transfer Title With a Small Estate Affidavit

-• File the affidavit with the Clerk of Superior Court and wait 10 days.
+- File the affidavit with the Clerk of Superior Court after at least 30 days have passed since death.

-• Visit the DMV with certified affidavit, title documents, and fees.
+- Visit the DMV with the affidavit, title documents, and fees.

-• Receive a new certificate of title in your name.
+- Receive a new certificate of title in your name if DMV approves the transfer.

 Conclusion and Next Steps